 After that, I knew the time has come, the time for a break on a throne ;P

-Solution came up instantly after second 'plaaap' and I've implemented it a few minutes later :D
+The solution came up instantly after second ‘plaaap’ and I’ve implemented it a few minutes later 😀

 I’ve simply trimmed down the connector membrane and ended up with this.

 OK, another part sorted.
-Now I had to refurbish slightly worn out edge connector.
+Now I had to refurbish a slightly worn-out edge connector.
 It had to be done because quite often expansions connected to it simply do not work.
-That is because too thin silver plated copper layer.
+That is because of the too-thin silver-plated copper layer.

 Solving it is really simple.

-All you need is a soldering wick and a proper sanding tool.
+All you need is a solder wick and a proper sanding tool.

-First, I had to clean old oxidated layer.
-Personally, I use rubber based rotary tool like the one below.
-Rubber based tools to not go too deep and nicely remove oxidated metal layers.
+First, I had to clean an old oxidated layer.
+Personally, I use a rubber-based rotary tool like the one below.
+Rubber-based tools to not go too deep and nicely remove oxidated metal layers.

 …and use a soldering wick to finish it up.